lurky/ESC_Employees/README.md

 ## Simple Employee API
 - Clone the code
 - Open the EmployeeAPI solution
-- Set the ConnectionStrinf EmployeeDBContext in appSettings.json
+- Set the ConnectionString EmployeeDBContext in appSettings.json
 - Run the https server from VS and test with Swagger UI